austinmoehle/austinmoehle.github.io/_posts/2018-03-26-birdsongs.md

 While deep learning is widely applied to speech recognition, efforts to categorize environmental sounds or music with the same techniques are less common.
 To the best of my knowledge, the identification of bird songs from field recordings has only been attempted in [one paper](http://ceur-ws.org/Vol-1609/16090560.pdf) from 2016.
 The authors, Tóth and Czeba, used a standard short-time FFT procedure to convert audio into 2D spectrograms that are fed into a standard convolutional neural network (CNN).
 Interestingly, they also decided to drop the low-intensity portions of the images (i.e. set them to zero) to emphasize the actual features.
 This seemed slightly counterproductive to me, since the stark contrast between the zero-set portions and the leftovers produced artificial edges that a CNN would detect as features.
 Still, their results were solid: their best model, a variant of AlexNet, reached a MAP (mean average precision) of 43% over 999 classes.

 For this project, I opted to build my own audio preprocessing pipeline and use the more complex [Inception-v3](https://arxiv.org/abs/1409.4842) model architecture.
+The code for the audio processing and model training/evaluation steps can be viewed on [GitHub](https://github.com/austinmoehle/birdsongs).

 ## The Dataset